Detailed guides to painful problems, treatments & more

 One of the few good trials of magnesium for pain

 Yousef et al did a true trial of magnesium supplementation for back pain — but, crucially, only back pain with a neuropathic component.
-40 patients were given a placebo, and their progress over 6 months was compared to 40 more who got intravenous magnesium for two weeks, then oral for another month.
+40 patients got intravenous magnesium for two weeks, then oral for another month, and their progress was compared to 40 patients who got a placebo in the same ways.

 The patients who got magnesium clearly did better in the long run.